StevePilcher/FitClub-MS4/README.md

 ## UX

 The UX design follows a standardised approach to usability.
 A simple one page landing with all of the product/sales info and then single pages for each part of the site.
-The site further navigates from a fixed top nav with associated dropdown menus for the account options.
+The site further navigates from a fixed top bar with associated dropdown menus for the account options and a permanent shopping bag displayed.

 The UX has 3 types of user.
 Owner, anonymous user and registered user.
 The design is focused on the 2 groups of users for this project.
 Due to the pre-built Django admin panel, the development time was spent on the user UX.
 Further development should be spent on a frontend to give the owner/admin greater ease in creating new products, managing orders, forums etc.